Jhock9999997/portfolio/index.md

----
-layout: default
----

 # Project Highlights from University

 Here’s a quick overview of some of the practical and technical projects I completed during my postgraduate studies in cybersecurity and networking.
 These projects reflect my hands-on experience with network analysis, secure systems, fuzzing, and setting up development environments.
-I have created a separate repository for each one to display the project in more detail.
+I have created a separate repository for each one to display the projects in more detail.

 ## About Me